cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 {{< /gsHighlight >}}

 The `dns_name` supplied must be a fully-qualified domain name with the trailing dot.
-The output attributes (`runtime_properties`) will include a key `nameServers` which contains the list of nameservers that should be supplied as nameservers with the domain registrar.
+The output attributes (`runtime_properties`) will include a `nameServers` key that contains the list of nameservers that should be supplied as nameservers with the domain registrar.

 ## cloudify.gcp.nodes.ExternalIP
 **Derived From:** [cloudify.nodes.VirtualIP]({{< relref "blueprints/built-in-types.md" >}})

-Use this together with the `cloudify.gcp.relationships.instance_connected_to_ip` if you want the Instance to have an ephemeral external IP
+Use this, together with the `cloudify.gcp.relationships.instance_connected_to_ip`, if you want the instance to have an virtual external IP.